oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      getEditCommand().setIsExecutionAllowed(getSelectedItem() != null && items.size() == 1);
                      ...

-(this means that the edit command will be enabled only when there is only one item selected) you can get the seleceted item by calling getSelectedItem().
+(This means that the "edit" command will be enabled only when there is only one item selected)

+You can get the selected item by calling getSelectedItem().

-To create a dialog you need a model for it \*Model (i.e. HostModel). when Edit button is invoked Create the model and set the Window property.
+To create a dialog, you need to create a model for it, named \*Model (e.g. HostModel).
+When the Edit command is executed, instantiate the relevant model and set the Window property accordingly.
+In the following example, we are instantiating the DataCenterModel:

              public void Edit()
              {